MatteoMucciconi/MatteoMucciconi.github.io/index.markdown

 This is the homepage of my personal website.
 Here, you can find information about my research, travels, teaching, and widgets.

-Feel free to contact me if you have any questions or need more information.
+Feel free to contact me if you are have any questions or need more information.

-For more information about doing a PhD at the National University of Singapore see [this pamphlet].
+For more information about doing a PhD at the National University of Singapore see [this pamphlet]((/images/(/assets/pamphlets/your-pamphlet.pdf))).